 Wind turbines are the principal structural elements of wind energy plants, and are machines which convert the kinetic energy of the moving air, first of all to mechanic energy, and then to electricity energy.

 Wind turbines can be manufactured either with a horizontal or a vertical axis, based on the direction of their rotational axis.
 Wind turbines with a horizontal axis are more widely used.
-These types of wind turbines can be built with one, two, three or multiple propellers.
-Wind turbines with a horizontal axis are also known either as up-wind or down-wind turbines.

 Wind turbines are only able to start generating electricity energy at a specific wind speed.
 A wind turbine will generate energy in between the cut-in and cut-out speeds.
 The cut-in speeds of modern wind turbines are between 2-4 m/s, their nominal speeds are between 10-15 m/s, and their cut out speeds are between 25-35 m/s.
 Each wind turbine reaches the maximum power value which can be obtained from the system at a specific wind speed.
 This maximum power is known as nominal power and the wind speed at this level is known as the nominal speed.
 Wind turbines automatically stop after a certain wind speed has been exceeded, in order to ensure that the system is not damaged.
 This maximum speed is known as the system cut-out speed.